 Sample Request

-POST http://10.30.238.37/api/controls/upgrade/check
+POST https://10.30.238.37/api/controls/upgrade/check

 Sample Response